Mourners pay respects to former Iranian leader Rafsanjani

 - Seahawks get playoff win over Detroit, but questions linger | Matt Calkins WATCH

+“I don’t know who is going to fill his place.
+He kept Iran safe from hard-liners for so long,” Maziar Rezaei, a real estate agent, told The Associated Press.

-Zahra Qorbani, a tailor, says she is worried about her children’s future.
+Zahra Qorbani, a tailor, said she was worried about her children’s future.
 She described the late leader as a “man who always tried to fix Iran’s relations with neighbors and the world.”

+The life of Rafsanjani, known as a political survivor, spanned the trials of Iran’s modern history, from serving as a close aide to Ayatollah Ruhollah Khomeini during the 1979 Islamic Revolution to acting as a go-between in the Iran-Contra deal.
+He helped found Iran’s contested nuclear program, but later backed the accord with world powers to limit it in exchange for sanctions relief.

+Rafsanjani served as president from 1989 to 1997, during a period of significant changes in Iran.
+At the time, the country was struggling to rebuild its economy after a devastating 1980s war with Iraq, while also cautiously allowing some wider freedoms, as seen in Iran’s highly regarded film and media industry.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.